Trump’s campaign called it an economic address. He made big promises but mostly veered off topic

 “Kamala has declared that tackling inflation will be a ‘Day One priority’ for her," Trump said.
 "But Day One for Kamala was three and a half years ago.
 Why hasn’t she done it?”

-Throughout his speech, Trump ping-ponged between his prepared remarks and familiar attacks -- often deviating from the teleprompter in the middle of explaining a new economic promise when something triggered another thought.
+Yet throughout his speech, Trump ping-ponged between his prepared remarks and familiar attacks — deviating from the teleprompter in the middle of explaining a new economic promise when something triggered another thought.
 He ticked through prepared remarks crisply and quickly.
-The rest was his more wide-ranging style, punctuated with hand gestures and hyperbole.
+The rest was his more freewheeling style, punctuated with hand gestures and hyperbole.

 Trump sought to connect his emphasis on the border and immigration policy to the economy.
-He repeated his dubious claim that the influx will strain Social Security and Medicare to the point of collapse.
-He bemoaned the taxpayer money being spent housing migrants in some U.S. cities, including his native New York.
-But most of the time he spent on immigration was the same broadsides about immigrants and violent crime that have been a staple of Trump speeches since 2015.
+He repeated his dubious claim that the influx would strain Social Security and Medicare to the point of collapse.
+He bemoaned the taxpayer money being spent on housing migrants in some U.S. cities, including his native New York.
+But most of the time he spent on immigration was the same broadsides about immigrants and violent crime that have been a staple of Trump's speeches since 2015.

 A new poll from The Associated Press-NORC Center for Public Affairs Research finds that Americans are more likely to trust Trump over Harris when it comes to handling the economy, but the difference is slight — 45% for Trump and 38% for Harris.

-Some voters who came to hear Trump said they were ready to hear him talk specifics on the economy, not because they don’t already trust him but because they want him to expand his appeal against Harris.
+Some voters who came to hear Trump said they were ready to hear him talk more specifically about his plans, not because they don’t already trust him but because they want him to expand his appeal ahead of Election Day.

 “He needs to tell people what he’s going to do, talk about the issues,” said Timothy Vath, a 55-year-old who drove from Greenville, South Carolina.
 “He did what he said he was going to do” in his initial term.
 “Talk about how he’d do that again.”